-We think that the secret is to plant succulents in spots where water can drain away easily so even if it rains for days on end, they are not submerged in water and as a result their roots not being able to get oxygen.
+I think that the secret is to plant succulents in spots where water can drain away easily so even if it rains for days on end, they are not submerged in water which can result their roots not being able to get oxygen.

 If you’re worried about the natural state of your soil (too clay-like or heavy) it can always be broken up and made more free draining by adding good quality potting mix, perlite or fine, composted mulch.
 Do not add sand as when wet, it can become too heavy and suffocate the roots.